-Commercial towing vessels depend on tow lines, also known as hawsers.
+Commercial towing vessels depend on wire rope tow lines, also known as hawsers.
 They also depend on Mark Tool to keep those lines protected from chafing and from the harmful effects of seawater.

 Towboat pulling a production platform

 The U.S. Navy Towing Manual has detailed information about inspecting wire rope and determining when you should replace tow hawsers due to wear or damage.
 It singles out steel as the preferred hawser material due to its strength (with target sleds being one exception where synthetic fiber lines are sometimes preferable).

 Steel wire rope tow lines are also a safer choice because it doesn’t stretch as much as natural and synthetic fiber lines.
 That means it presents less danger to workers when it fails under high loads, which causes loose ends to "snap back.”

 However, not all steel is created equal.
 To be sure your hawsers can withstand harsh marine conditions (including the corrosive effects of salty seawater and aquatic biofouling), it’s critical that the proper construction methods and materials go into construction.

 Traceability (the ability to trace a rope’s construction history) is an important part of this.
 That’s why American-made wire rope tow lines can be identified by special core marker materials.
 New towing equipment (including wires, pennants, stretchers, ropes, towing plates, shackles, rings, and bridles) should come with approved test certificates.

 Traceability and proper construction are critical.
 So are maintenance and care.
 For example, washing the towline with fresh water and lubricating after each tow can help slow down corrosion.
 The core of an unprotected tow line will remain saturated with salt water, however.
 That’s why Mark Tool provides marine-grade polyurethane UreGuard tow line protectors made of durable polyurethane.
 These sheaths are 95A durometer and will outlast any conventional marine chafing gear or marine chafing boards.